 Background Overview of Civility in the Workplace

-Studies show that incivility is on the rise in workplaces and can have detrimental effects on employees, managers, and the wider organization.
+Studies show that incivility is rising in workplaces and can harm employees, managers, and the broader organization.

 Consequences of incivility include reduced job satisfaction, decreased productivity and performance, and increased employee turnover.